 In some instances, a couple may wish to have a “layperson” solemnize their marriage.
-For more information regarding this, contact the Governor’s Council at 617-727-5787.
+Contact the Governor’s Council at 617-727-5787 for more information.

-In Southborough, the cost to apply for the marriage license is $50.00, which includes (3) three certified copies of the marriage certificate following the marriage.
+The marriage license fee of $50.00 includes (3) three certified copies of the marriage certificate which will be mailed to the couple following the marriage.

-For your convenience, the Southborough Town Clerk’s Office has Justices of the Peace to serve couples who wish to marry.
+Southborough Town Clerk Jim Hegarty is a Justice of the Peace and can perform wedding ceremonies in the Southborough Town House.
 If you would like to discuss your marriage, or if you have any questions regarding the marriage application process, please call the Clerk’s Office at (508) 485-0710 ext.
 3005.